durdana3105/C-basics/README.md

 # C-basics
-Thisincludes basics programs of c
+This includes basics programs of c.
+This is for beginners and get brief idea about c programming.